Using thrift store finds to create a bargain dining room makeover.

-So far we have done a hallway project, as you can see HERE.
-Since the hallway flooring connects with the dinning room, we headed there next.
+So far we have done a hallway project.
+Since the hallway flooring connects with the dining room, we headed there next.

-*Affiliate links used to show like or similar products used.
+*Affiliate links are used and we can earn from qualifying purchases.
 You can read our Disclosure Policy here.

 How did we make it Salvage Style?

 - Wagon chandelier was changed to a Craigslist find